msantos/ewpcap/README.md

   On Ubuntu: sudo apt-get install libpcap-dev

-These libraries are not required but can be used with epcap\_compile:
+These libraries are not required but can be used with ewpcap:

 * pkt: https://github.com/msantos/pkt.git

-  Use pkt to map the datalinktype to a number:
+  Use pkt to decode/encode packets read from the network.

-        pkt:dlt(en10mb)

 * privileges